Bush family: Other relatives

-Douglas MacArthur (1880–1964), American five star general and Field Marshal of the Philippine Army who was the Supreme Commander for the Allied Powers in the Pacific theater during World War II was distantly related to the Bush family.

-Asahel Bush (1824–1913) was an early Oregon pioneer.
-He started the first Oregon printing shop, and founded and published the Oregon Statesman.
-He later sold the newspaper and founded the Ladd & Bush Bank.
-He also was a convention delegate and chairman for the Democratic Party (United States).
-Asahel Bush II is the namesake for Bush's Pasture Park in Salem, Oregon.
-Asahel Bush was descended from Samuel Bush (1647–1733).

 Connections to other prominent families

 George Herbert "Bert" Walker (1875–1953) was a wealthy American banker and businessman.
 His daughter Dorothy married Prescott Bush, making him the maternal grandfather of the 41st President George H. W. Bush and the great-grandfather of the 43rd President George W. Bush.
 He is also the namesake of the Walker Cup, a men's amateur golf trophy contested in odd-numbered years between a U.S. team and a combined Great Britain and Ireland side.